corrode/corrode.github.io/content/blog/enums.md

 }
 ```

-We can now use this enum in our `User` struct:
+We can plug this enum into our `User` struct:

 ```rust
 struct User {